Intercultural Career Mentoring Program

 Session 1: Mentee Training

-Wednesday 6 August 2025, 1 - 5:30PMThis will be the first session in the Intercultural Career Mentoring Program.
+Tuesday 11 August 2026, 1:00 - 5:30pmThis will be the first session in the Intercultural Career Mentoring Program.
 The session is designed to create an uplift in the benefits of any mentoring process by increasing both levels of cultural awareness and specific intercultural skills.

 During the session, participants will create their own personal cultural profile to highlight how their own cultural background influences many common behaviours.